Fine Arts Division

 A maximum of .50 unit of studio art course taken off-campus may be applied to the minor.

-History of art courses help students acquire an understanding of visual culture and encourage critical thought in a liberal arts framework.
-Art history students draw from an interdisciplinary base, exploring a wide range of objects, images, and architecture within a broad cultural and historical context.
+The discipline of art history encourages critical thought about visual culture in a liberal arts framework.
+Art history students draw from an interdisciplinary base, exploring a wide range of art and architecture within a broad cultural and historical context.

 ARHS 110, 111, 113, and 114 are introductory courses for students who have had little or no previous art history.
-These courses may be taken in any sequence.
-Each course introduces students to the concepts and methods of the discipline and prepares students for more advanced study.
-Most intermediate courses and seminars require ARHS 110 and/or ARHS 111 as prerequisites.
+These classes may be taken in any sequence; all introduce students to the concepts, vocabulary, and methods of the discipline.
+Most intermediate courses and seminars require ARHS 110 and/or ARHS 111 as a prerequisite.

 Reading competence in a foreign language is desirable.
 German and/or French is recommended for those students planning to pursue graduate study in art history.

 The Senior Exercise in art history is a comprehensive examination, designed to measure broad knowledge of the history of art.
-In addition, this exam tests the student's ability to use that knowledge critically.
-A two-part exam is given on different days (usually a Friday and the following Monday), and is scheduled in February.
-The first part asks students to identify key monuments in the Western tradition (ancient through modern).
+This exam also tests the student's ability to use that knowledge critically.
+A two-part exam is given on two different days (usually a Friday and the following Monday) and is scheduled in February.
+The first part of the exam asks students to identify key monuments in the Western tradition (ancient through modern).
 Several "unknown" images are also included in this section, with the intention of evaluating applied knowledge rather than memorization.
 The second part of the exam consists of two essays: one focuses on a broad-based knowledge of art history and its themes, and the other allows students to choose a question within a specific area of the discipline.
 Joint majors in art history and Asian studies take the Art History Senior Exercise, with a specific focus on Asian studies in the second essay.

 The Honors Program is an opportunity for students with demonstrated ability to work on an in-depth research project under the supervision of a faculty member.
 Permission of the art history faculty is required.